flox/flox/crates/flox/doc/flox-init.md

 In non interactive shells the command will fail without a `<name>` and default to a generic builder for `<template>`.

-If no `PROJECT_ROOT` was detected, ie. the current dir is not in a floxified repository, flox will initialize a flox repo in the root of the repository or create a git repository in `CWD` if not currently inside a git repo.

 # OPTIONS

 ```{.include}